indigo-iam/iam-documentation/admin-guide/configuration_reference.md

 # Configuration reference

-All configurable aspects of the IAM are configured via environment variables and Spring profile directives.
+Most configurable aspects of the IAM are configured via environment variables and Spring profile directives.

 ## IAM Spring profiles